top of page

 • Installation of four osprey nesting platforms around Little Neck Bay and Udalls Cove, with an additional four nests built by ospreys on trees and utility poles (seven of these eight nesting sites were occupied during the 2023 nesting season).
 The first two platforms were installed by UCPC in 1997 and 2004, respectively; both have been occupied ever since with chicks from both fledging nearly every year.
 The other nests in the Little Neck Bay area are likely occupied by descendants of the pairs nesting on these original two platforms.

-• Green infrastructure projects by NYC, including a completed stormwater discharge project near the mouth of Gabler’s Creek in the Virginia Point section of Udalls Cove Park and other projects in the Alley Creek watershed now in the planning stages.
+• Green infrastructure" project near the mouth of Gabler's Creek in the Virginia Point section of Udalls Cove Park.

 The proposed Old Oak Pond Ecological Restoration Project is intended to further ecological improvements and habitat restoration in the area.
 Incremental work undertaken through several smaller projects can, cumulatively, make a significant difference for the ecosystem and for people's quality of life.
 Funding entities and permitting agencies often wish to understand how a smaller project such as the proposed Old Oak Pond Ecological Restoration Project fits into a larger context of additional restoration work in an area such as the Little Neck Bay watershed.